How to Stay in the RaftPosted May 26, 2021 by Gregg Armstrong, Co-Founder

 Finally, always listen to your guide.
 We have been rafting California rivers for nearly six decades and during that time we have seen a thing or two and we have learned a thing or two.
 We can sense when something “big” is about to happen, and when it does it is not uncommon to hear us say: “Prepare for a bump” or “Get down” or even “Hang on!”.

 To summarize: Shift a good portion of your weight off your butt and onto your feet when in a rapid.
 Leave some weight on your butt just enough to create a second balancing point.
 Create a third balancing and anchoring point by leaning out and paddling hard.
 And while you are doing all this…keep your ears open over the roar of the rapid to what your guide is saying.
+Lastly, just so you are prepared for the possibility of being unexpectedly in the river, read what to do if you fall out of the raft.

 Hope these pointers give you more confidence next time you charge a rapid on one of California’s 10 most beautiful and exciting rivers!